18 Pages

 Recruitment, selection and onboarding

-Planning, analyzing a business strategy
+Planning, and analyzing a business strategy

 Ability to influence the support and commitment of employees and management

-Change management and risk analysing skills
+Change management and risk analysis skills

 Organizational knowledge